imanghafoori1/laravel-microscope/README.md

 :six: **Difference between `<statement>` and `<until>;`**

-They seem to be very similar but there is an important case in which you can not use `<until>;` to cover it properly!
+They seem to be very similar, but there is an important case in which you can not use `<until>;` to cover it properly!

 ```php
 $first = $a + $b;